php-xapi/model/UPGRADE.md

 Upgrading from 0.4 to 0.5
 -------------------------

+* The constructor of the `SubStatement` class now throws an exception when a `SubStatement` instance is passed as the `$object` argument to comply with the Experience API spec which does not allow to nest sub statements.

 * The `$id` attribute has been removed from the `SubStatement` class.
 Also, the `$id` argument of the class constructor has been removed respectively.
   The first constructor argument is now the sub statement's actor.